top of page

 A male survivor resiliency coach combining lived experience, neuroscience, emotional intelligence, and trauma-informed strategies to help men move beyond survival mode and rebuild from the inside out.

-Certified Professional Coach • Energy Leadership Index Master Practitioner • Trauma Health Navigator • Former 1in6 Board Member, Certified Hypnotherapist.
+Certified Professional Coach • Energy Leadership Index Master Practitioner • Trauma Health Navigator • Former 1in6.org Board Member, Certified Hypnotherapist.

 Male Survivors You're Part of Something Bigger